aianttila/aianttila.github.io/index.md

 layout: homepage
 ---

 Hi!
-I am a logician working on team semantics and team-based logics such as [dependence logic](https://plato.stanford.edu/entries/logic-dependence/).
-I recently graduated from the PhD programme in logic at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam, under the supervision of [Fan Yang](https://sites.google.com/site/fanyanghp/) and [Maria Aloni](https://www.marialoni.org/) (having transferred from the [Helsinki Logic Group](https://wiki.helsinki.fi/xwiki/bin/view/Logic/Home/)).
+I am a postdoctoral researcher in logic at the [Helsinki Logic Group](https://wiki.helsinki.fi/xwiki/bin/view/Logic/Home/) working on team semantics and team-based logics such as [dependence logic](https://plato.stanford.edu/entries/logic-dependence/).
+I recently graduated from the PhD programme in logic at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam, under the supervision of [Fan Yang](https://sites.google.com/site/fanyanghp/) and [Maria Aloni](https://www.marialoni.org/).
 I am part of the [NihiL](https://projects.illc.uva.nl/nihil/) project at the ILLC.

 <details>